Qazaqşa · Southern Kazakh

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Western Kazakh is a dialect of Kazakh.
+Western Kazakh is a dialect of the Kazakh language.

 Western Kazakh is part of the Central Asia region on DialectAtlas.